TransactionAuthorizationProtocol/TAIPs/TAIPs/taip-6.md

 }
 ```

-#### Complete example showing VASP to first party self-hosted wallet Asset Transfer
+#### Complete example showing VASP to first-party self-hosted wallet Asset Transfer

-After completing the discovery aspects of TAP we discover the Asset Transfer goes to the customer's own self-hosted wallet address:
+After completing the discovery aspects of TAP, we discover the Asset Transfer goes to the customer’s self-hosted wallet address:

 ```json
 {